 3 Little Puns

 Let me start at the very beginning.
-I was working on my newest novel which was an modern adaptation of the classic ‘3 Little Pigs.’
+I was working on my newest novel which was a modern adaptation of the classic ‘3 Little Pigs.’

-Subsequently the mighty gusts and violent winds of the storm end up knocking over both the house made of straw and twigs as if they had the likely hood of standing shorter than a poorly stacked Jenga tower played between Parkinson patients jack hammering during the globe gyrating aftershock of a rector scale 5 earthquake.
+Subsequently, the mighty gusts and violent winds of the storm end up knocking over both the house made of straw and twigs as if they had the likelihood of standing shorter than a poorly stacked Jenga tower played between Parkinson patients jackhammering during the globe gyrating aftershock of a rector scale 5 earthquake.

 So in the final scene, they still move in with their brother who made his house with bricks.
 I couldn’t change the ending, would I repaint the Mona Lisa?
 That’s the thing about rewriting a classic story, you exhaust yourself but don’t get anywhere: It’s like a treadmill, no matter how much you may try to run away, you can’t escape the inevitable truth that at the end, you’re right back where you were before you started.